dgwynne/libevl/README.md

 Firstly, file descriptor monitoring and timeout handling are separated into different types and interfaces to avoid confusion about their interactions as found in `libevent`'s `event_add()` interface.
+File descriptor monitoring is handled with `struct evl_io`, and timeouts are handled with `struct evl_tmo`.

 Secondly, the API is arranged so adding and deleteing events cannot fail.
 Instead, all the steps that may fail when setting up event